• Skip to primary navigation

 Obviously this recipe is delicious on it's own, but you may also like some of these ideas.

-For more recipes that will beat the heat like this ice cream with mascarpone, check out these posts.
+For more recipes that pair well with ice cream with mascarpone, check out these posts.

 A big ice cream scoop full of mascarpone ice cream.